espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 		```
 ---
 - **Connect to external access point**
-	- `connect_ap` command configures ESP peripheral in WiFi station mode and connects to an external AP with user-provided credentials.
+	- `connect_ap` command configures ESP peripheral in Wi-Fi station mode and connects to an external AP with user-provided credentials.
 	- The command accepts arguments such as SSID, password, optionally BSSID of an external AP, wpa3 support and listen interval (AP beacon intervals).
 For example:
 		```
 		$ sudo python3 test.py connect_ap --ssid SaveEarth PlantMoreTrees123